griffinryan/tamber/docs/architecture.md

 The orchestrator coordinates renders and assembles the final mix:

-1. **Warmup**: inspects plan sections to decide which backends to load (`musicgen`, `riffusion`).
-Missing backends annotate status but don’t abort.
+1. **Warmup**: primes the MusicGen backend based on the plan/model hint so renders can start without on-demand weight loads.
 2. **Section rendering**: for each section
-   - Builds MusicGen/Riffusion prompts using the planner data and previous motif tail.
+   - Builds MusicGen prompts using the planner data and previous motif tail.
    - Passes section-specific render hints (`target_seconds`, padding driven by tempo).
    - Stores render extras (backend, conditioning info, sampling params) for CLI tooling.
 3. **Motif capture**: first “motif seed” section is exported as a standalone WAV with spectral metadata.